Mr Walker Consultant Ophthalmologist FRCOphth

 Observations should be regular

 AMD is a very common retinal disease.
 It is age-related but the exact cause is unknown.
-It has been linked to smoking, a drop off in important protective anti-oxidants (especially lutein, zeaxathin and meso-zeaxathin), high blood pressure and low blood flow direct to the choroid which nourishes the macular - the central most important and metabolically active part of the retina.
+It has been linked to smoking, a drop off in important protective anti-oxidants (especially lutein, zeaxathin and meso-zeaxathin), high blood pressure and low blood flow direct to the choroid which nourishes the macula - the central most important and metabolically active part of the retina.
 Dry AMD is slow and insidious, marked by chemical waste yellow crystal 'drusen' deposits and retinal cell death.
 Wet AMD occurs when a break in the deeper layers of the retina cause abnormal weed-like tufts of weak blood vessels to sprout, which easily leak and bleed suddenly, causing a dramatic drop in vision and terrible scarring.

 Central clarity of vision lost makes it difficult to read, undertake fine work tasks and see faces; there is threatened loss of the ability to drive and independence.
 Of some consolation, peripheral navigational vision is not affected in AMD and an otherwise disease free eye will not go totally blind.